6 Powerful Acupressure Points to Help You Fall Asleep Fast

 The most common sleep disorder is insomnia, which is defined as difficulty falling or staying asleep.
 The Canadian Sleep Society estimates that up to 40% of Canadians experience at least one symptom of insomnia at any point.
 These symptoms include waking up too early and not being able to get back to sleep, sleepiness during the day, fatigue, irritability, difficulty focusing, poor memory, proneness to making errors and worrying about sleep.

-For some people, the insomnia is short-lived, lasting a couple of days or weeks.
+For some people, insomnia is short-lived, lasting a couple of days or weeks.
 It is resolved on its own once the underlying issue is eliminated or managed.
 For other people, the condition is chronic, which is classified as difficulty falling or staying asleep at least three nights a week for at least three months.
 About 10% of Canadians experience chronic insomnia, according to the Canadian Sleep Society.

 What are Pressure Points?